-Bruce who lives independently in his parents’ house, taking care of his mother and was employed in the past, described a distressing experience in the physician office.
-He clarified that due to his difficulty to explain himself and his slower processing time physicians silenced him and were reluctant to hear what he had to say.
-Considering anamnesis is essential component of the clinical process an inability of the patient to express himself especially in a stressful and impatience setting could be a great barrier to care.
-Bruce suggests that a mitigator will join the intimate meeting with the physician to try and explain in a manner physician understand the issues raised by the autistic individual.
-Bruce’s statement engulfs much more than the difficulty to express oneself clearly, and later I return to his quote; however, his statement clarifies that the difficulties to express themselves are not just of nonverbal autistic but of most autistic.
+Bruce, who lives independently in his parents’ house, takes care of his mother, and has been employed in the past, described a distressing experience in the physician’s office.
+He noted that due to his difficulty in explaining himself and his slower processing time, physicians silenced him and were reluctant to hear what he had to say.
+Considering anamnesis is an essential component of the clinical process, the inability of a patient to express themselves, especially in a stressful and impatient setting, could be a major barrier to care.
+Bruce suggests that a mitigator should join the intimate meeting with a physician, to try and explain the issues raised by an autistic individual in a manner the physician understands.
+Bruce’s statement encompasses much more than just the difficulty to express oneself clearly, and later I will return to his quote; however, his statement highlights the fact that the difficulty in expressing oneself is not limited to nonverbal individuals with autism but is experienced by most autistic individuals.

-Difficulties in expression clearly qualifies as a barrier to healthcare services.
-Those who endorse the Medical Model to Disabilities (MMD) will easily roll the responsibility to the side that has difficulty to express his opinion, the autistic individuals.
-However, it should be acknowledged that difficulties to express viewed from the opposite direction are in fact a difficulty of the provider to understand.
-From this perspective, a SMD perspective, this barrier is socially constructed and can be lifted by mitigating between the two sides of the communication end.
-It should be noted in this point that this barrier is very relevant to the bureaucratic process.
-Difficulties in expression can manifest, for instance, when scheduling an appointment and may result in unwanted outcome.
-The options for mitigation portrayed by Bat-el, Dr. Mor, and Bruce, are examples among others that can be enacted to lift or at least reduce this barrier for autistic individuals.
-Understanding one of the core traits of autism is mostly result from social construction of the system further strengthen the claim autism is, like other disabilities, part of the social position of an individual.
+Difficulty in expression clearly qualifies as a barrier to accessing healthcare services.
+Those who endorse the medical model of disability (MMD) will easily transfer responsibility to the side that has difficulty in expressing their opinion, that is, the individual with autism.
+However, it should be acknowledged that difficulties in expression viewed from the opposite direction are in fact a difficulty of the provider to understand.
+From this perspective, an SMD perspective, this barrier is socially constructed and can therefore be lifted by mitigating between the two sides of the communication end.
+It should be noted at this point that this barrier is also very relevant to the bureaucratic process.
+Difficulties in expression can manifest, for instance, when scheduling an appointment and may result in unwanted outcomes.
+The options for mitigation outlined by Bat-el, Dr. Mor, and Bruce are examples, among others, that can be enacted to remove or at least reduce this barrier for individuals with autism.
+Understanding that one of the core traits of autism is mostly a result of social construction of the system further strengthens the claim that autism is, along with other disabilities, part of the social position of an individual.

 4.1.3.
 Longer processing time

-Bruce, an autistic individual and an activist, cited above pointed in his quote to another issue that accompany the autistic communication experience: extended processing time.
-Although he coupled it with his difficulty to express himself, he added the time component to the equation saying that in autism it “takes you longer”.
+Bruce, an autistic individual and an activist, cited above, pointed in his quote to another issue that accompanies the autistic communication experience: extended processing time.
+Although he coupled it with his difficulty to express himself, he added the time component to the equation, saying that with autism it “takes you longer”.
 Longer processing time was raised as a separate issue by several interviewees.
 Hila, the sister of two autistic adults and a guardian of one of them, explained when discussing her brother’s nocturnal enuresis:

 “I don’t know, you cannot talk to him about it, he… speaks very slowly and mostly on his thought, he has thoughts, but he is not really explaining what.”
-(Hila, the sister of two autistic adults)
+(Hila, the sister of two autistic adults.)

-Hila echoing Bruce’s experience in the physician office, described not only a difficulty to express thoughts but a slower pace of engagement.
-Considering that she as his sister finds it difficult to communicate with him given the slower engagement pace, in a medical setting where the clock is always ticking slower processing time can be a real barrier.
+Hila, echoing Bruce’s experience in the physician’s office, described not only a difficulty to express thoughts but also a slower pace of engagement.
+Considering that she, as his sister, finds it difficult to communicate with her brother given his slower pace of engagement, in a medical setting where the clock is always ticking, slower processing time can be a real barrier.